 to worry about while people in other parts of the

 world starve to death and die at the hands of tyrannical

 As I write, I am 60 years old.
 I

-spent 30 years running an amazingly successful dance studio.
+spent 32 years running a successful dance studio, the

-In my retirement years, I have spent 10 years taking my
+In my retirement years, I have spent over 10 years taking my

 awesome places like Hawaii and Italy.
 When I am not

 traveling, I spend my time in the comfort of my home writing stories about the places

 Writing.
 Can you imagine a softer, happier existence